Abhyankar valuations, Pr\"ufer-Manis valuations, and perfectoid Tate algebras: Proof of Theorem

 \textbf{Case 1: \(A\) has Krull dimension $0$.}

-By the Nullstellensatz for noetherian affinoids in the sense of Tate, $A$ is a finite extension of \(K\), hence complete.
+By the Nullstellensatz for affinoid algebras in the sense of Tate, $A$ must be a finite extension of \(K\), hence complete.
 Thus $L'=A$ and then $L=L'$ is a finite extension of $K$ since, in this case, $L'$ is already both perfect and complete.

 \textbf{Case 2: \(A\) has Krull dimension $d>0$.}